MaggieDaisy/Easy_Skincare/tests.md

 1. **Brand name link with logo icon link** - has been checked and confirmed that directs the user successfully to the 'Home' page on click.
 2. **All links settled in the top navigation bar** - have been checked that allows the user to navigate between individual pages like Home, All Products, Actives, Exfoliants, Creams, Offers, My Account, Wishlist, My Bag.
 3. **Category dropdowns selection for products and account at navigation bar** - has been checked that display properly product category name, and all elements are clickable giving a user option to browse to the separate pages.
-The 'Signing' in option, correctly shows the dropdown options, Profile, and Logout.
-The 'Signing out' also shows the correct dropdown options, Login, and Register.
+The 'Signing out' option at My Account, correctly shows the dropdown options, Profile, and Logout.
+The 'Signing in' also shows the correct dropdown options, Login, and Register.
 The Admins of the site, have an additional option in the dropdown menu to the 'Product Management' page.
 4. **All links settled in the side navigation bar for small and medium devices** - also have been checked that allows the user to navigate between individual pages and the whole bar is fully responsive on those resolutions, only on very small devices like 280px navigation links are not wrapping properly.
 5. **Button 'Shop Here' nested at the Home Page** - has been checked and ensured that directs the user a short way from content to 'All Products' available page.
 6. **Card selection at the Home Page** - has been checked that scrolls properly and gives a user visual experience together with the experience of interaction.
 During navigation, users can see the theme of the page, pieces of advice about skincare, and move to detail about the E-consultation offer by using an included button on the bottom of the page.